 - Noise and vibration maybe observed during the blasting activity in the quarry area.
 However, this impact will only be temporary because the noise will only occur for a split second during the blasting and a few seconds after the blasting due to the falling of rocks. - The operation of the heavy equipment and the machines may generate noise and vibration.
+Continuous exposure to high noise intensity can cause hearing impairment which is irreversible.
 To reduce the occurrence and intensity of the noise and vibration, suppressers or mufflers will be installed.